ParaCoToUl/noarr-pipelines/docs/hub.md

 ## Max queue length

-When you have a hub with a producing link, it will try to produce new chunks for as long as it has unused envelopes.
+When we have a hub with a producing link, it will try to produce new chunks for as long as it has unused envelopes.
 This might not be the desired behaviour, as it consumes all unused envelopes and that might starve the hub for envelopes for memory transfers.
-To remedy this problem, you can set a maximum size of the chunk queue:
+To remedy this problem, we can set a maximum size of the chunk queue:

 ```cpp
 my_hub.set_max_queue_length(2);